yet-another-static-site-generator/yass/README.md

-YASS - Yet Another Static Site (Generator)
+YASS: Yet Another Static Site (Generator)

 As name says, it is static site generator written in Ada.
 It is *headless* application (no user interface).
 The program documentation is included in distribution.
-If you read this file on Github: **please don't send pull requests here**.
+If you read this file on GitHub: **please don't send pull requests here**.
 All will be automatically closed.
 Any code propositions should go to the [Fossil](https://www.laeran.pl/repositories/yass) repository.